Shopify/polaris-viz/src/components/MultiSeriesBarChart/MultiSeriesBarChart.md

 ## Usage

-The grouped bar chart interface looks like this:
+The mult-series bar chart interface looks like this:

 ```typescript
 {